vibalcam/deep-rl-supertux-race/README.md

   - beats ia 0 which obtains 243, 636 steps on lighthouse
   - *successfully learns to drive and drift so it can take quick turns, but does not control acceleration*
   - *beats the baseline from which it has learned*
+- Train model from scratch using CNN encoder for drift, steer and acceleration
+  - mean rewards of 280, 598 steps on lighthouse

 ## Problems